ankitpokhrel/tus-php/README.md

 $ bin/docker.sh
 ```

 Now, the client can be accessed at http://0.0.0.0:8080 and server can be accessed at http://0.0.0.0:8081.
-Default api endpoint is set to`/files`
+Default API endpoint is set to`/files`
 and uploaded files can be found inside `uploads` folder.
 All docker configs can be found in `docker/` folder.

 #### Kubernetes with minikube